-We have an infirmary on board and an English-speaking, emergency trained Doctor to provide routine and emergency health care.
+We have an infirmary on board and an Englishspeaking, emergency trained Doctor to provide routine and emergency health care.

-Please ensure you bring an additional two-week supply of any life sustaining or essential medication you take regularly.
+Please ensure you bring an additional twoweek supply of any life sustaining or essential medication you take regularly.
 Because we operate in an extremely remote part of the world, there is limited opportunity to restock medical supplies.
 Please advise your booking agent if any medication you will bring requires special requirements (i.e. refrigeration).

 We cannot accept responsibility for not having a specific brand or type of drug on board.
-Should you fall ill, the Doctor will refer to the Medical Forms that you completed and returned to us as part of your Cruise Enrolment, so please ensure that the information you provide is complete and accurate.
+Should you fall ill, the Doctor will refer to the Medical Forms that you completed and returned to us; so please ensure that the information you provide is complete and accurate.